Cancer Research UK logo.

 Resources to help you and your children when you have cancer

-You can reassure them that you will update them when you know anything else.
+• You can reassure them that you will update them as soon as you know anything else.

-Make sure they know and understand why any changes need to happen and how these changes will affect them.
+Make sure they understand why any changes are needed and how they will affect them.
 Keep boundaries in place for teenagers.

 This will help them feel more in control.

-This is somewhere your children can write down and then place their worries.
-You can ask your children if you are allowed to look at their worries.
+This is somewhere your children can write down their worries and then place them.
+You can ask your children whether you may look at their worries.

 This may help you find out if they have any worries or misunderstandings.
 Young children use a lot of role play to work out the world around them.